jauntyjocularjay/FractionScale/README.md

 # FractionScale
 A handy little simplified fraction script.
 No reductions, no complicated features.
 Just used to keep track of integers.
+The companion `UFractionsScale` handles larger integers but incorporates a boolean to keep track of positivity or negativity.

 ## Constructors